Through Dungeons Deep: Contents

+Appendices provide reviews of the various games available on the market at the time, reviews of RPG magazines, and the use of miniatures.

+Publication history

+By the late 1970s, the first fantasy role-playing game Dungeons & Dragons had become very popular, and many other competitors appeared — Tunnels & Trolls, Runequest, White Bear and Red Moon, and many others.
+Robert Plamondon, a longtime contributor to Alarums & Excursions and Dragon, wrote Through Dungeons Deep to try to provide some context about this new type of game.
+The 324-page hardcover book was published by Reston Publishing in 1982 with cover and interior illustrations by Signe Landon..

+After Reston went out of business, the book was reprinted by Robert Plamondon in 2009 under his Norton Creek Press imprint.

 Reception

-John T. Sapienza, Jr. reviewed Through Dungeons Deep for Different Worlds magazine and stated that "Through Dungeons Deep is an excellent book [...]
+In Issue 35 of Different Worlds, John Sapienza commented, "Through Dungeons Deep is an excellent book [...]
 I wonder why it was printed only as an expensive hardcover that costs more than many games.
 This can only limit its availability to the gamer, which is the market it deserves to reach, not the library or school market.
 I hope that Reston will arrange with the author to do an updated edition, and publish it as a paperback for mass distribution.
 But even at its current price, I recommend Deep to anyone looking for ideas to improve your campaign."